Ilagan: Artificial attractions

+Balai na Ilagan, also known as Friendship Hall, is a multi-purpose hall and former convent within the grounds of the diocese of the Roman Catholic Church in barangay Bagumbayan, set up by Stewards and Friends of Ilagan Inc. to give Ilagueños a communal space to nurture the artistic talents of Ilagan's residents.
+It celebrates art and culture in the province of Isabela.

 Culture

-Ilagan today, acknowledged as the corn capital of the country lives its economic boom while playing a vital contributory role for the province of Isabela as its capital since its creation as a province.
-To the predominantly agricultural economy of the province of Isabela, the city adds the vigor of its trade, commercial and cultural life.
+Ilagan today, being recognized as the corn capital of the country lives its economic boom while playing a vital contributory role for the province of Isabela as its capital since its creation as a province.
+To the predominantly agricultural economy of the province of Isabela, the city adds vigor to its trade, commercial, and cultural life.